 Web accessibility examples: 5 sites doing it right

-There are financial, legal, and moral drivers for ensuring your site is accessible.
-Here we look at five great web accessibility examples to show you how to design inclusive products and services.
+There are financial, legal, usability, and moral reasons to ensure your site is accessible.
+Here we look at five web accessibility examples you can learn from.

-Now let’s take a look at some of the sites doing it right!
+Now, let’s take a look at some of the sites getting accessibility right!

-One of the things we like most about this site is what you’ll find on the ‘Accessibility’ page, which is given prominence in the top navigation bar next to ‘Contact’.
+One of the things we like most about this site is the ‘Accessibility’ page – which you can find easily in the main navigation.

-This approach is fully transparent and demonstrates Scope’s very serious commitment to improving the experience of site users with accessibility needs.
+The approach is fully transparent and demonstrates Scope’s commitment to improve the experience of users with access needs.

 2. SSE Energy

 With an ageing customer base, SSE is embracing inclusive design.
 Its aim is to deliver a great digital service to all its customers alike.

 SSE’s energy business focused its accessibility efforts on the online sign-up journey.

 That's because it provides the most important and profitable user experience on the website.